backshed/DUI/README.md

 # DUI
-A wrapper of Core Data for Swift
+A helper class for Core Data with Swift